The following is from the transcript of a live chat our office recently received:

-You have one chance to gain fair compensation from your auto accident injuries.
+You have one chance to gain fair compensation for your auto accident injuries.
 Make sure it is done right.

 Morgantown WV Injury Lawyers

 If you need assistance with an insurance claim regarding a motor vehicle collision, we can help.
-Call the Robinette Legal Group, PLLC today for a free, no obligation consultation with an experienced personal injury attorney: 304-594-1800 or after hours, 304-216-6695 or visit our website to find answers to your questions.
+Call the Robinette Legal Group, PLLC today for a free, no-obligation consultation with an experienced personal injury attorney: 304-594-1800 or after hours or visit our website to find answers to your questions.
 You don’t have to handle this alone.